 This report should now be submitted to defra for review.
-Consultation on the stage 2 and stage 3 reports should be undertaken with the general public and the relevant authorities by March 2004.
-Designation of an AQMA should be completed by April 2004.
+Consultation on the stage 2 and stage 3 reports should be undertaken with the general public and the relevant authorities and an AQMA should be declared.
+When an AQMA has been declared, the next action is to submit a draft action plan to other relevant authorities.